 First, good news predicted by Pohl & Kornbluth, back in the 1950s!
 Cultured meat is on the horizon: “From science fiction to reality, 'no kill' meat may be coming soon.”
 Different from plant-based meat substitutes.
 More than 80 companies are staking a future in the space.
 And in total, this could be as much of an Earth saver (and karma reducer) as anything else on the horizon,.

 More transformative than that?
-In Finland a startup is producing protein could be grown in a “bioreactor” using nothing but CO2, electricity, water, nutrients like nitrogen, calcium, phosphorus and potassium — and a few bacteria.
+In Finland a startup is producing a protein could be grown in a “bioreactor” using nothing but CO2, electricity, water, nutrients like nitrogen, calcium, phosphorus and potassium — and a few bacteria.
 Together, they would ferment like yeast in bread dough or beer, and the result would be Solein — a tasteless white powder that looks like flour and can be flavored and added to food.
 The Solar Foods blog points out how much water it takes to produce one kilo of beef protein: 130,610 liters.
 And that kilo of protein from dairy cattle requires 450,440 liters.
 For one kilo of Solein: 1,490 liters.

 Lab-grown alternatives may help reduce dependence on palm oil - associated with significant deforestation in tropical areas.